daniel-thompson/vim-theme-for-zed/README.md

 The Vim theme adapts the default Zed theme with syntax colouring inspired by the gvim defaults.

+*Vim is old-school!
+Black turns off the pixel completely and white is not an alarmingly subtle shade of gray.*

 The differences between tree-sitter and the vim syntax highlighter mean the code cannot look exactly the same but it's certainly enough to make gvim users much more comfortable.

-*Where black turns off the pixel and white is not an alarmingly subtle shade of gray.*
+Since they cannot be exact anyway this theme does also take a few liberties.
+In particular some of the most exotic (but still potentially useful) tree-sitter styles that would appear black in gvim are mapped instead to bright black.
+The difference between black and bright black is pretty subtle on most monitors so this almost subconcious nudge doesn't stop the output feeling like vim (to my eyes at least, your opinion may differ).

 Three themes are currently provided: